 How Repetitive Compulsion Can Affect Your Relationship

-Repetitive compulsion is a psychological compulsion to repeat something over and over again.
-For example, putting yourself in the same situation often when you know it is not a healthy decision.
-In the case of relationships, you may be drawn to individuals who are not good for you, such as abusive or controlling partners.
-This can be seen in those with post-traumatic stress disorder but are more likely to sign repetitive-compulsive behavior.
+Repetitive compulsion is a psychological compulsion to repeat something over and over again, like putting yourself in the same situation often even if you know it is not a healthy decision.
+In the case of relationships, you may be drawn to individuals who are not good for you, for example.
+This behavior can be seen in those with post-traumatic stress disorder but are more likely to sign repetitive-compulsive behavior.

 Sigmund Freud’s Theory Of Repetition Compulsion